-Next destination of my day trip was astonishing medieval Hook Lighthouse – one of the greatest visitor attractions on Ireland’s Ancient East.
+The next destination of my day trip was the astonishing medieval Hook Lighthouse.
+One of the greatest visitor attractions in Ireland’s Ancient East.

 The Hook Lighthouse (Irish: Teach Solais Rinn Duáin) also known as Hook Head Lighthouse is situated on Hook Head at the tip of the Hook Peninsula in County Wexford.

-The existing tower dates from the 12th century, though tradition states that Dubhán, a missionary to the Wexford area, established a form of beacon as early as the 5th century.
-The headland is known in Irish as Rinn Dubháin, St. Dubhán’s Head.
+The existing tower dates from the 12th century.
+Though tradition states that Dubhán, a missionary to the Wexford area, established a form of beacon as early as the 5th century.
+The headland in Irish is Rinn Dubháin, St. Dubhán’s Head.
 However, the similar-sounding Irish word ‘duán’ means a fish hook, hence the English name.
-It is known locally as “the Hook.”
+Known locally as “the Hook.”

-The tower was built by Strongbow’s son-in-law William Marshal, a Knights Templar, known as the Greatest Knight, built the lighthouse tower to protect and develop the shipping trade, which was so important in the 13th century.
+Moreover, the tower was built by Strongbow’s son-in-law William Marshal, a Knights Templar, known as the Greatest Knight.
+He built the lighthouse tower to protect and develop the shipping trade, which was so important in the 13th century.

-Hook Lighthouse marks to entrance to Waterford harbour where the Barrow, Nore and Suir rivers meet.
-The lighthouse operates with Tuskar Rock and Mine Head lights to provide coverage on the South East Coast.
+Besides, Hook Lighthouse marks to the entrance to Waterford Harbor where the Barrow, Nore, and Suir rivers meet.
+The lighthouse operates with Tuskar Rock and Mine Headlights to provide coverage on the South East Coast.

-The scenery was breathtaking.
-I was very lucky the day when I was there the weather was brilliant, not to much windy and sun came out.
-I could admired incredible views of the Wexford coastline.
+However, the scenery was breathtaking.
+I was very lucky the day when I was there the weather was brilliant, not too much windy and the sun came out.
+I could admire incredible views of the Wexford coastline.

 We couldn’t go inside the lighthouse due to Covid restrictions. but we can take coastal walks.
 Walk go down the cliffs was amazing but you have to watch out for the waves.
 I recommend taking clothes to change with you, just in case.